roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

 ```

-This tells grpc we have an `InferenceServer` service with an `inference` function, notice that we need to specify the type of the messages: `InferenceRequest` and `InferenceReply`
+This tells gRPC we have an `InferenceServer` service with an `inference` function, notice that we need to specify the type of the messages: `InferenceRequest` and `InferenceReply`

 ```proto
 // inference.proto